 If you deposited more than the correct amount for the year, you can have the overpayment refunded or applied to your next return by checking the appropriate box.
 Check only one box below line 6.
-If you don't check either box or if you check both boxes, generally we will apply the overpayment to your account.
-We may apply your overpayment to any past due tax account that is shown in our records under your EIN.
+If you don't check either box or if you check both boxes, generally we will apply the overpayment to your next return.
+Regardless of any box you check or don't check on line 6, we may apply your overpayment to any past due tax account that is shown in our records under your EIN.

 If line 6 is under \$1, we will send a refund or apply it to your next return only if you ask us in writing to do so.